MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/assess-office-compatibility.md

 ### Identify privacy concerns with business group stakeholders

 Some business groups, such as human resources, legal, and finance, might have concerns about exposing personal or sensitive files in the data.
 Office Telemetry Dashboard offers several ways to prevent exposing this data.
 For example, you can configure the agent to intentionally obscure file names and titles.
 You can also prevent data from certain applications from being reported.
-You can learn more about the privacy settings in [Manage the privacy of data monitored by telemetry in Office](manage-the-privacy-of-data-monitored-by-telemetry-in-office.md).
+You can learn more about the privacy settings in [Manage the privacy of data monitored by Office Telemetry Dashboard](manage-the-privacy-of-data-monitored-by-telemetry-in-office.md).
 Review the privacy options with the business groups and decide which kinds of Office data that you want to exclude from reporting in Office Telemetry Dashboard.

 ### Decide how you want to categorize clients that are shown in Office Telemetry Dashboard